-In our latest installment, we catch up with research scientists Nate Mantua, chef Loretta Keller, and entertainment lawyer Tom Hansen.
+In our latest installment, we catch up with research scientist Nate Mantua, chef Loretta Keller, and entertainment lawyer Tom Hansen.

 Hometown: Santa Cruz, CA